SuperCowPowers/workbench/Readme.md

 pip install sageworks
 ```

+### Gettting Started
+SageWorks has a large number of classes and components, the best place to get started is our [SageWorks Wiki](https://github.com/SuperCowPowers/sageworks/wiki).
+There's a growing set of documentation (with pictures) and step-by-step examples of how to get started with SageWorks.

 ### SageWorks Zen
 - The AWS SageMaker® set of services is vast and **complex**.
 - SageWorks Classes encapsulate, organize, and manage sets of AWS® Services.